 - If you already have your Board Certified Behavior Analyst (BCBA®) credential, which also requires a master’s or higher degree and similar experience requirements, you may apply by providing your certificate number, which the DOH will verify with the BACB and accept as proof of qualification.

-Licenses are good for two years and there will be a requirement for maintaining continuing education hours as part of the renewal process.
+Licenses are good for two years.
 The state also offers temporary licensure to applicants who are currently licensed in other jurisdictions, provided the qualifications in that jurisdiction are acceptable to the DOH.

-The requirements for LABA and RBT licensing are similar but have different education and experience requirements.
+The requirements for LABA and CBT licensing are similar but have different education and experience requirements.
+In both cases, the corresponding BACB credential stands as an alternative option.

-- LABA – 1,000 hours of supervised experience and 135 hours of classroom instruction
+- LABA – Hold the BACB-issued BCaBA® or have 1,000 hours of supervised experience and 135 hours of classroom instruction

 Preparing for Washington State ABA Licensing with a Master’s Degree